5 Benefits of Learning to Play Electric Guitar

 Electric vs. Acoustic Guitar for Beginners

-Maybe electric guitar is the right choice for you when first starting out, or maybe you’re better off with an acoustic instrument.
+Maybe electric guitar is the right choice for you when first starting out, or maybe you’re better off with an acoustic instrument for beginners.
 Only you can make that choice, but don’t sweat it.
 I told you in the beginning there is no wrong answer here, and you can change your musical direction any time you want.

 You’ll want to take some time to consider what’s important to you when you are first starting out, and come up with a plan that puts you on a path to your goals.
 Just don’t be surprised if those goals change once you begin learning the instrument!